intel/dffml/docs/usage/flower17.rst

 .. code-block:: console

-    $ tar -xzf ~/Downloads/17flowers.tgz
+    $ tar -xzf 17flowers.tgz

 All the images are now in a folder called `jpg`.
-Let's split these images into flower_dataset/train and flower_dataset/test directories, each directory containing sub-directories corresponding to the 17 flower classes.
+Let's split these images into flower_dataset/train and flower_dataset/test directories, each directory containing sub-directories corresponding to the 17 flower classes using split.py.

 .. literalinclude:: /../examples/flower17/split.py